 5 – Relative Vigor Index and Bollinger Bands

-Finally, we are going to expose another trading strategy, which consists of combining the Relative Vigor Indicator with Bollinger Bands.
+Finally, we are going to expose another trading strategy, which consists of combining the relative vigor indicator with Bollinger Bands.
 As you probably know, the Bollinger Bands indicator consists of a simple moving average (20-period SMA by default) and two bands – upper and lower.

-In this trading strategy, we need two signals in order to enter the market.
+In this trading strategy, we need two signals to enter the market.
 The first one comes from the RVI indicator being overbought or oversold.
 After we receive such a signal, we need the price to cross the SMA of the Bollinger Bands in the direction of the RVI signal.

 Hence, we go short, and the price begins to ride the lower bands, which is great for our short position.
 Twenty-two hours later, we see the price of Apple breaking the 20-period SMA of the Bollinger Bands in a bullish direction.
 This is where we close our position and take our profits of $1.37 per share.

 Please note while this example is of an overnight position, we at Tradingsim do not believe in holding positions overnight, as we are day traders.
-If you are a swing trader, then of course the above example would fit within your trading time frame.
+If you are a swing trader, then, of course, the above example would fit within your trading time frame.

 Comparing the 5 Strategies

-Strategies using the Stochastics and RSI will provide similar trading signals as both are oscillators.
+Strategies using the stochastics and RSI will provide similar trading signals as both are oscillators.
 It’s better to focus your attention towards on-chart indicators, as these interact directly with the price action.

-The moving averages allow you to assess the price action while the RVI gives you an indication of oversold and overbought conditions.
+Similarly, moving averages allow you to assess the price action while the RVI gives you an indication of oversold and overbought conditions.
 This way you need actual price action to confirm the signal from the RVI oscillator.